A Tutorial on Thompson Sampling: Reinforcement Learning in Markov Decision Processes

-The difference in performance demonstrated by Figure \ref{fig:thompson_mdp_extreme} is particularly extreme because the prior structure means that there is only value to deep exploration, and none to `shallow' exploration per timestep \cite{osband2017deep}.
-In Figure \ref{fig:thompson_mdp_dirichlet} we present results for Thompson sampling variant on the same environment but with uniform Dirichlet prior over transitions and $N(0,1)$ prior over rewards in each state and action.
-With this prior structure Thompson sampling per timestep is not as hopeless, but still performs worse than Thompson sampling per episode.
+The difference in performance demonstrated by Figure \ref{fig:thompson_mdp_extreme} is particularly extreme because the prior structure means that there is only value to deep exploration, and none to `shallow' exploration \citep{osband2017deep}.
+In Figure \ref{fig:thompson_mdp_dirichlet} we present results for TS on the same environment but with a uniform Dirichlet prior over transitions and a standard Gaussian prior over rewards for each state-action pair.
+With this prior structure sampling per timestep is not as hopeless, but still performs worse than sampling per episode.
 Once again, this difference increases with MDP problem size.
 Overall, Figure \ref{fig:thompson_mdp} demonstrates that the benefit of sampling per episode, rather than per timestep, can become arbitrarily large.
 As an additional benefit this approach is also more computationally efficient, since we only need to solve for the optimal policy once every episode rather than at each timestep.

+This more nuanced application of TS to RL is sometimes referred to as \textit{posterior sampling for reinforcement learning} (PSRL) \citep{strens2000bayesian}.
+Recent work has developed a theoretical analyses of PSRL that guarantee strong expected performance over a wide range of environments \citep{osband2013more,osband2014near,osband2014model,osband2017posterior,ouyang2017learning}.
+This work builds on and extends theoretical results that will be discussed in Section \ref{se:regret}.
+It is worth mentioning that PSRL fits in the broader family of Bayesian approaches to efficient reinforcement learning; we refer interested readers to the survey paper \citep{ghavamzadeh2015bayesian}.

-\section{Why it Works, When it Fails, and Alternative Approaches}
+\chapter{Why it Works, When it Fails, and Alternative Approaches}

-Earlier sections demonstrate that Thompson sampling approaches can be adapted to address a number of problem classes of practical import.
-In this section, we provide intuition for why Thompson sampling explores efficiently, and briefly review theoretical work that formalizes this intuition.
-We will then highlight problem classes for which Thompson sampling is poorly suited, and refer to some alternative algorithms.
+Earlier sections demonstrate that TS approaches can be adapted to address a number of problem classes of practical import.
+In this section, we provide intuition for why TS explores efficiently, and briefly review theoretical work that formalizes this intuition.
+We will then highlight problem classes for which TS is poorly suited, and refer to some alternative algorithms.

-\subsection{Why Thompson Sampling Works}
+\section{Why Thompson Sampling Works}